garyunyoung/to-do-list/README.md

 Practise using controlled inputs and state.

-Created using: React | SCSS
+Created using: React and SCSS